Skip to Main Content

 • You must be able to use your AUT email during the whole publishing process

-Note: Other charges, such as pages or colour charges, are not covered by these agreements and may remain payable by Corresponding Authors.
-Please check journal submission guidelines for more information about extra changes.
+Other charges: such as pages or colour charges, are not covered by these agreements and may remain payable by the corresponding author.
+Please check journal submission guidelines for details about extra changes.

-• For details of our agreement with each publisher see the relevant page of this guide
+• For details of our agreement with each publisher, such as included journals, see the publisher pages of this guide.

 Queries: